-The original Supplemental Executive Retirement Plan ("SERP") was introduced in the 1980s.
+The Company's original Supplemental Executive Retirement Plan ("SERP") was introduced in the 1980s.
 Over the years, the plan design changed to better meet the current purpose of encouraging designated executives to stay with Nordstrom throughout their careers and rewarding their significant and sustained contribution to the Company's success by adding to their financial security upon retirement.
 The SERP was closed to new entrants, beginning in 2012.

-The Named Executive Officers are eligible for the SERP and would receive the full retirement benefit at age 58.
+The Named Executive Officers are eligible for the SERP and are entitled to receive the full retirement benefit at age 58.
 The full benefit is equal to 1.6% multiplied by final average pay and the executive's years of credited service, up to a maximum of 25 years.
-Executives may retire early, between the ages of 53 and 57 with at least 10 years of credited service and with prior approval by the Board, and receive a reduced benefit.
+An Executive may retire early and receive a reduced benefit if he or she is between the ages of 53 and 57 with at least 10 years of credited service and the Board approves the early retirement.
 The early retirement benefit is reduced 10% for each year that the retirement age is less than 58.
+The annual SERP benefit is capped at \$700,000.